Employer Branding: Definition, Strategy, and Examples

 Float Best Work Life Blog Landing Page

-Like Buffer, Float has a Best Work Life blog where it documents different aspects of its work culture.
-Here, you will find articles about open communication, diversity, and inclusion, plus employees’ personal experiences with remote work.
+Like Buffer, Float has a Best Work Life blog where it documents different aspects of its office culture and workplace values.
+Here, you will find articles about open communication, diversity, and inclusion, plus employees’ personal experiences with remote policies.

-The goal is to show how Float supports its employees to be productive and live their best work lives.
+The goal is to show how Float supports its employees to be productive and give them the best possible professional experience.

 5. Slite